wxie2017/wxie2017.github.io/pages/speech/my_toastmaster_joining_speech.md

 examination last week.
 We hope he can enter his ideal middle school and begin his new period of life.

 I like sports very much.
-I used to play football very often.
+I used to play football very often in my spare time.
 Now I go to swim every week.

 So much for my self-introduction.
-Of course we can talk more about this during our social time.
+But of course we can talk more about this during our social time.

 People have various reasons to join Toastmaster.
 The reason I join Toastmaster is very simple: